Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Rajeev Suri - Nokia Oyj

 Thank you, Matt, and thanks to all of you for joining Nokia's Q2 financial results call.
 Overall, I'm pleased with where we landed in the second quarter.
-We again reduced the rate of our top line decline, and delivered solid profitability, all while making good progress on executing our strategy.
+We again reduced the rate of our top line decline and delivered solid profitability, all while making good progress on executing our strategy.

 We also saw some important developments in the quarter that I will share with you, but before that, a quick recap of the quarter's numbers.
-Group level non-IFRS net sales in the quarter were €5.6 billion, close to flat year-on-year; within that, Nokia Technologies led the way with sales up 90% versus the same period last year.
-That was largely, but not completely driven by our recently-announced agreement with Apple; and you can also see the impact of that agreement in our cash position.
+Group level non-IFRS net sales in the quarter were €5.6 billion, close to flat year-on-year; within that, Nokia Technologies led the way, with sales up 90% versus the same period last year.
+That was largely, but not completely, driven by our recently-announced agreement with Apple; and you can also see the impact of that agreement in our cash position.

 On the Networks side, sales of nearly €5 billion were down about 5% year-on-year, just slightly better than the 6% year-on-year decline we reported in Q1.
 Profitability was good across the board, including Networks' gross margin, which came in at 39.1%, up 150 basis points from one year ago.

 Our pipeline and orders remain robust, particularly in new verticals we are targeting, such as energy, public sector, and web-scale.
-Overall, in Networks, we continue to win a significant majority of the deals that we pursued, and we landed more large contracts in the first half of the year than we did during the same period one year ago.
+Overall in Networks, we continue to win a significant majority of the deals that we pursued, and we landed more large contracts in the first half of the year than we did during the same period one year ago.

-This progress is important given that we are slightly more negative about market conditions this year than we were one quarter ago.
-As you've seen, we've called down slightly, our estimates for our primary addressable market with communication service providers for this year.
+This progress is important, given that we are slightly more negative about market conditions this year than we were one quarter ago.
+As you've seen, we've called down slightly our estimates for our primary addressable market with communication service providers for this year.

-Given a range of factors, such as M&A in some markets, operator competition, challenges in China and a slower than expected recovery in Europe, we now believe that the market will decline in the range of 3% to 5% this year.
+Given a range of factors, such as M&A in some markets, operator competition, challenges in China, and a slower-than-expected recovery in Europe, we now believe that the market will decline in the range of 3% to 5% this year.
 This compares to our earlier view that the decline would be a low-single-digit.
 At the same time, we continue to expect Networks' sales to perform in line with the market.

-In general, however, I believe, our second quarter results continue to show the underlying strength of Nokia, and of our disciplined operating model and end-to-end portfolio in particular.
-Reflecting that, I remain confident, we will meet the full-year 2017 guidance that we have given for our Networks business operating margin, and that we also remain on track to reach our goal of €1.2 billion in total cost savings in full-year 2018.
+In general, however, I believe our second quarter results continue to show the underlying strength of Nokia, and of our disciplined operating model and end-to-end portfolio in particular.
+Reflecting that, I remain confident we will meet the full-year 2017 guidance that we have given for our Networks business operating margin, and that we also remain on track to reach our goal of €1.2 billion in total cost savings in full-year 2018.
 So in summary, the second quarter showed ongoing challenging market conditions, but also a solid Nokia performance.

 With that, let me turn to the four pillars of our strategy, starting with leading in high-performance, end-to-end networks with communication service providers.
 Order momentum in this area remains good, despite year-on-year revenue declines in both Mobile Networks and Fixed Networks in the second quarter.

-Sales in Global Services, which we are now reporting as its own segment were flat year-on-year.
+Sales in Global Services, which we are now reporting as its own segment, were flat year-on-year.
 On the Fixed side, I noted last quarter that 2017 is a bit of a transition year after an exceptional 2016.
 That said, Fixed Networks orders grew nicely in the quarter, its lean cost structure also allowed us to deliver excellent profit margins despite the top line challenges, and the team is making good progress enhancing our portfolio to capitalize on the growing cable market.

 The power of our innovation showed in the quarter with the deployment of Nokia's next generation fiber-optic 10G equipment for Estonia's Starman, the first cable operator in Europe to offer ultra-fast Internet service based on 10G EPON technology.

-In terms of Global Services, as I noted, year-on-year revenues were flat, operating margin on the other hand was up nicely from one year ago at 8.5%.
-We're extremely focused on driving differentiation in our Services business through automation, artificial intelligence, augmented reality and advanced analytics.
-Our goal is to use these tools to drive the next wave of cost reductions in our services organization, while providing constantly-improving performance for our customers.
+In terms of Global Services, as I noted, year-on-year revenues were flat.
+Operating margin, on the other hand, was up nicely from one year ago at 8.5%.
+We're extremely focused on driving differentiation in our Services business through automation, artificial intelligence, augmented reality, and advanced analytics.
+Our goal is to use these tools to drive the next wave of cost reductions in our services organization while providing constantly-improving performance for our customers.

 A great example of how we're doing this is through Nokia AVA, our cloud-based cognitive services platform.
 In Mobile Networks, we announced in the quarter that we would develop a 5G ecosystem with NTT DOCOMO, and that we will play an integral role in T-Mobile's launch of 5G coverage in the United States.

-We also had some nice first-ever wins in the quarter, including a core network entry in Korea and a cloud-based 3G voice switching deal in North America; and our leading small cells portfolio continued to get traction in the market, registering strong year-on-year growth.
+We also had some nice first-ever wins in the quarter, including a core network entry in Korea and a cloud-based 3G voice switching deal in North America; and, our leading small cells portfolio continued to get traction in the market, registering strong year-on-year growth.
 As we make this progress, we are seeing some important market developments related to 5G.

-Our original expectation was that 5G would only really take-off in the 2020 to 2021 time period, that is now changing as we see some lead customers in both the United States and China preparing to move earlier, and that should drive others to respond.
+Our original expectation was that 5G would only really take off in the 2020 to 2021 time period, that is now changing, as we see some lead customers in both the United States and China preparing to move earlier, and that should drive others to respond.

 I know that this may be contrary to what some of you on the call believe, but based on discussions that I've been having with a number of our customers, I'm increasingly convinced that 5G trials will accelerate in 2018, and that in 2019, we can expect to start to see meaningful deployments in the U.S. and China, and potentially several other markets like Japan.

-We also believe that, 5G is likely to last longer, and be deeper than we first thought.
-This is not just the small cell game; 5G will go big into the macro world; it will cover low, mid and high bands to address both capacity and coverage, and drive changes and investment requirements in other parts of the network as well, but that is generally good news for Nokia.
+We also believe that 5G is likely to last longer and be deeper than we first thought.
+This is not just a small cell game; 5G will go big into the macro world; it will cover low, mid, and high bands to address both capacity and coverage, and drive changes and investment requirements in other parts of the network as well, but that is generally good news for Nokia.
 What is less good is that, it puts increased pressure on us to accelerate our 5G roadmaps, expanding the workload on our R&D team and Mobile Networks that is already extremely focused on product integration, and new feature requests.

 I want to be transparent that this situation does create some near-term risk as it makes the timing of certain project completions and acceptances more uncertain than is typical for us.
 But we have successfully worked through such issues before, and I'm confident that we will do so again.
 We have strong customer relationships, deep R&D capacity, and thanks to our robust balance sheet, the ability to further invest as needed.